Discover the unique aspects of Maltese corporate taxation

 To date, Malta has concluded more than 72 double taxation agreements for the avoidance of double taxation with various countries.

-Malta’s double tax treaties are largely based on the OECD Model Convention and grants relief from double taxation using the credit method.
+Malta’s double tax treaties are largely based on the OECD Model Convention and grant relief from double taxation using the credit method.

 To claim the unilateral relief, the recipient of the income must prove the following to the satisfaction of the Commissioner: